Can You Freeze Masa for Tamales

 Fresh Masa

-This is a type of maize dough that is sold at tortillerias and Mexican grocery stores.
-It’s can be just regular masa or unprepared masa that’s used to make fresh tortillas but also for making tamales with a bit more preparation.
+This is maize dough sold at tortillerías and Mexican grocery stores.
+It’s often called regular or unprepared masa, and it’s used to make fresh tortillas as well as tamales, though tamales need a bit more preparation first.

-This type of masa doesn’t contain any fat, it’s just usually the corn flour made with nixtamalized corn and water and nothing else.
+Fresh masa on its own doesn’t contain any fat, it’s just nixtamalized corn and water.

-Masa fresca can be stored in the bag it came in or an airtight container in the refrigerator for up to 3 days.
-It will develop a sour taste and smell when it goes off, so if you’re not going to use it right away make sure to freeze it.
+Masa fresca can be stored in the bag it came in, or in an airtight container, in the refrigerator for up to 3 days.
+It’ll develop a sour taste and smell once it goes off, so freeze it if you’re not using it right away.

-Fresh masa is typically considered superior to masa harina because it’s made with dried corn kernels and has a deeper corn taste and is the more traditional corn dough in Mexican food.
+Fresh masa is typically considered superior to masa harina since it’s made from dried corn kernels, giving it a deeper corn flavor and making it the more traditional choice in Mexican cooking.

 Two photos side by side showing bowls filled with dry masa harina, oil, broth, salt and vegetable shortening for making tamale dough.